ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

                                     <li>group-B</li>
                                     <li>group-C</li>
                                     <li>group-D</li>
+                                    <li>hub</li>
+                                    <li>rx-hub-tx-spoke</li>
+                                    <li>rx-spoke-tx-hub</li>
                         </ul>
                 </td>
                 <td>
                         <div>The Private-Forwarding-Group that the flow-point belongs to for the scope of a Private-Forwarding-Group-Profile.
 Can be leaf/root for a PFG-profile with PFG-type of leaf-and-root or spokemesh-and-leafroot.
 Can be mesh/spoke for a PFG-profile with PFG-type of spoke-and-mesh or spokemesh-and-leafroot.
 Can be groupA/B/C/D for a PFG-profile with PFG-type of pfg-groups.
-Can be leaf/root/dynamic for a PFG-profile with PFG-type dynamic-leaf-and-root</div>
+Can be leaf/root/dynamic for a PFG-profile with PFG-type dynamic-leaf-and-root.
+Can be hub/spoke/dynamic(none/hub/spoke)for a PFG-profile with PFG-type dynamic-hub-and-spoke.
+Can be hub/spoke/dynamic(none/rx-hub-tx-spoke/rx-spoke-tx-hub/hub/spoke) for a PFG-profile with PFG-type of dynamic-tx-enable-hub-and-spoke.</div>
                 </td>
             </tr>
             <tr>